 The Golden Zebra Danio is a specialty bred color variation of the Zebra Danio and many are produced for the aquarium industry.
 Other common names they are known by include Gold Zebra Danio, Gold Danio, and Gold Zebrafish.
 It has also been developed as a long fin variety called the Longfin Gold Zebra Danio or Longfin Gold Danio.
 There are no wild populations of these color morphs.

-In nature the Zebrafish show a preference to the lower reaches of streams, canals, ditches, and ponds.
-However their habitat does vary depending on the time of year.
-During the wet season they are found in large numbers in seasonal pools and rice paddies where they feed and spawn, then the adults migrate back to the faster moving waters followed by the young when they reach maturity.
-The substrate of the clear freshwater streams is normally rocky and shaded, while the still waters are silty with dense vegetation.
-In the wild these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects and insect larvae.
+In nature, Zebrafish show a preference for the lower reaches of streams, canals, ditches, and ponds.
+However, their habitat varies depending on the time of year.
+During the wet season, they are found in large numbers in seasonal pools and rice paddies where they feed and spawn.
+The adults then migrate back to faster moving waters, and the young follow when they reach maturity.
+The substrate of their clear, freshwater streams is normally rocky and shaded, while the still waters are silty with dense vegetation.
+In the wild, these fish are considered micropredators and feed on worms, small aquatic crustaceans, insects, and insect larvae.

 Scientific Name: Danio rerio

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this color morph.